 An optimal diet would include both cooked as well as raw meat.
-If raw meat seems a bit too much to you, consider having raw fish and making homemade sushis.
+If raw meat seems a bit too much to you, consider having raw fish and making homemade sushi.
 If you decide to eat raw meat, make sure it comes from a trusted source and an animal that was pastured and grass-fed.
-Some people decide to freeze it for a period of time to make sure that it’s sterile.
+Some people decide to freeze it for a period of time to make sure that it's sterile.
 Ask your butcher or farmer about it so you make an informed decision.
-There is nothing wrong with raw meat when it’s from a reliable and natural source.
+There is nothing wrong with raw meat when it's from a reliable and natural source.
 You can also decide to eat you steaks only very lightly cooked and still rare in the middle for the best of both worlds.

 TOP OF PAGE

 The Primal Blueprint by Mark Sisson would be, in my opinion, the best book to start with.
-It aligns perfectly with the values of the Paleo diet and also covers subjects like supplements, lifestyle and fitness.
-A lot of information available in this book is available online on this site as well as Mark Sisson’s MarksDailyApple.com, but it’s great to have it all organized in a convenient and accessible book.
+It aligns perfectly with the values of Paleo and also covers subjects like supplements, lifestyle and fitness.
+A lot of information available in this book is available online on this site as well as at Mark Sisson's MarksDailyApple.com, but it's great to have it all organized in a convenient and accessible book.

 Good Calories Bad Calories by Gary Taubes is for me the book that started it all.
 Gary successfully wrote a book that became mainstream and that defies the current misconceptions about obesity, heart disease and type 2 diabetes as related to saturated fat, cholesterol and carbohydrates.
-While being quite a large book and not necessarily an easy one to go through, it is really a foundation of knowledge and scientific proof behind the concepts brought forward by the Paleo diet.
-It’s the kind of book that has the potential to influence the scientific community in a good way.
+While being quite a large book and not necessarily an easy one to go through, it is really a foundation of knowledge and scientific proof behind the concepts brought forward by Paleo.
+It's the kind of book that has the potential to influence the scientific community in a good way.